mdbhojwani/magento2-wishlist-analytics/README.md

 After successfully downloading the module, follow these steps to install it:

-1.Unzip the downloaded folder.
+1. Unzip the downloaded folder.

-2.Place the unzipped extension folder into the following path:
+2. Place the unzipped extension folder into the following path:

 ```shell
 project-root-directory/app/code/Mdbhojwani/WishlistAnalytics